Ford F-150 Lightning Insurance Rates

 High Risk $3,832

-Your location has a significant impact on the price of insurance.
-Rural locations have more infrequent collision claims than densely populated cities.
-The price range example below illustrates how location helps determine auto insurance prices.
+Your location can have significant affects on the price of auto insurance.
+Rural locations tend to have lower incidents of physical damage claims than cities with more traffic congestion.
+The example below illustrates how where you live affects auto insurance prices.

 Rural Areas $1,322